BakaBBQ/EienteiRL/README.md

 EienteiRL
 =================

-a touhou themed planned 7DRL entry, heavily WIP.
+__finished__

-See my blog at https://bakabbq.github.io/ for progress
+a touhou themed planned 7DRL entry, see the github pages for this for more details.